Future Education Trends for 2023 & Beyond

 6. Providing Individualized Attention

 This one can be tricky in areas where class sizes are particularly large.
-We aren't saying a teacher should provide each student with an individualized lesson plan and daily one-on-one tutoring, but rather that they need to recognize that their students are individuals.
+We aren't saying a teacher should provide each student with an individualized lesson plan and daily one-on-one tutoring, but rather that they need to recognize that their students are individuals with unique learning needs.
 As individuals, they will naturally have different ways of learning, different barriers to success and different measures of achievement.
 For example, some students may thrive in a classroom where a teacher lectures for 10 minutes each day.
 Others may struggle to keep up with lectures but thrive during hands-on assignments or in group project settings.